Decoding French Wine Labels and Terms

 “grand vin”

-• Grand Vin: Used in Bordeaux to indicate a winery’s “first label” or best wine they produce.
-It’s common for Bordeaux wineries to have a 2nd or 3rd label at varying price tiers.
+• Grand Vin: Typical in Bordeaux to indicate a winery’s “first label” or the best wine they produce.
+Additionally, it’s common for Bordeaux wineries to have a 2nd or 3rd label at varying price tiers.

 • Millésime: The vintage date.
-This term is commonly used in the Champagne region.
+This term is common in the Champagne region.

 • Mis en bouteille